Pumas claw back to beat Scotland with second-half romp

 Isgro intercepted and broke away, forcing Scotland to scramble their defence, give away a penalty and see Blair Kinghorn sent to the sin-bin.
 Argentina took a scrum instead of a kick and punched at the line several times before skipper Montoya went over for their first points, 55 minutes into the match.

-Isgro scored a second Pumas’ try three minutes later after Juan Martin Gonzalez’s initial break but Scotland temporarily stymied the visitors’ momentum as Russell put over a penalty to have the hosts 24-12 up.
+Isgro scored a second Argentina try three minutes later after Juan Martin Gonzalez’s initial break but Scotland temporarily stymied the visitors’ momentum as Russell put over a penalty to put the hosts 24-12 up.

 But Argentina got a third try with 10 minutes left as lock Rubiolo forced his way over between the sticks at the end of another display of forward power to cut Scotland’s lead to five.
 A nervy Murrayfield then went silent as Carreras’ break set up another series of attacks at the home line before Matera scored.

-Carreras’ conversion had Argentina ahead for the first time with five minutes left but they continued their turnaround with a fifth try as Piccardo dotted down in the corner in the last minute.
+Carreras’ conversion put Argentina ahead for the first time with five minutes left but they continued their turnaround with a fifth try as Piccardo dotted down in the corner in the last minute.

+"It was 21-0 and we have a chance but pull the trigger too early but they go up the other end and score two quick tries," said Scotland captain Sione Tuipulotu.

+"It is going to be a painful couple of days, but we've got to stick together."

 (Writing by Mark Gleeson in Cape Town; Editing by Toby Davis)